Cerulean-Circle-GmbH/Web4Articles/scrum.pmo/sprints/sprint-2/requiremnents.md

 ```

 - [x] i want color in the prompt. the user name is cyan. if the user is root, the username is red. the current patth is yellow. [requirement:uuid:8a6f3d92-1c47-4fa0-9d28-3e7c5b1a8d44] ([task-3.3](./task-3.3-developer-prompt-colors.md))
-- [ ] refactor the ranger navigaiton. remove the preview column.
+- [ ] refactor the ranger navigaiton. remove the preview column. instead creat a column, that shows the typescript comment documentation of the selected element Class, method or parameter. improve tscompletion to find the documentation comments for the elements and display them in the free space. [requirement:uuid:c0f7a2d4-3e9b-4a51-8c6d-1f2e3a4b5c6d] ([task-4](./task-4.md))

+- [ ] all relevant classes and methods must be documented with JSDoc/TSdoc so that TSCompletion can extract and show docs in the Docs column. [requirement:uuid:5d3c9a7e-8b12-4a6f-9d2e-1c3b5a7d9e2f] ([task-5](./task-5.md))